 Throughout a formal search process and with all senior candidates we meet at Eton Bridge Partners, really understanding those candidates is one of the most important things we do – not just stand alone, but in relation to the specific client, role and personalities with which they will become embedded.
 Formal and informal referencing.
 Analysis of past performance and roles, challenges and actions.
 Character assessments and news, data and social media mining.
 Multiple, detailed interviews with information built up over time.
 All these things have a significant effect on our search process and successful outcomes, however, increasingly, we are also utilising an additional layer of assessment though independent experts such as Richard Waddell, founder of Talent ID.

 As Richard explains, “we would normally work alongside but independently from our Search partners.
 We would take the shortlisted candidates and ask each to undertake a psychometric test.
 So far, so good.
-This in its own right can be highly beneficial and helps to indicate the candidates preferences which may support or belie their presented interview behaviours and a beautiful CV”.
+This in its own right can be highly beneficial and helps to indicate the candidates preferences which may support or bely their presented interview behaviours and a beautiful CV”.